Scroll Down for information on the Welsummer

 Welbar Eggs - 2001

 The Welbar was created solely as a free range, commercially viable, utility breed and selection should be primarily for egg colour, size and productivity; with feather quality, colour, comb, type and carriage being of secondary importance.
-It cannot be overstressed that the Welbar is a Utility breed and it is of the utmost importance that the productive qualities are preserved and enhanced - otherwise these is little purpose keeping the breed.
-It is not known whether the Welbars available today are descended from the 'Lustleigh' strain, or are the result of another cross, HOWEVER due to the lack of interest in the breed more recent crosses seem unlikely.
-The 'Lustleigh' strain was bred until the early 1960's and therefore it is highly likely that the present day birds are direct descendants of Mr Humphrey's initial cross in 1942 - I like to think this is the case!
+It cannot be overstressed that the Welbar IS a Utility breed and it is of the utmost importance that the productive qualities are preserved and enhanced - otherwise (at least in my opinion) there is little purpose keeping the breed.
+It is not known whether the Welbars available today are descended from the 'Lustleigh' strain, or are the result of another cross, HOWEVER due to the lack of interest in the breed subsequent crosses seem highly unlikely.
+The 'Lustleigh' strain was bred until the early 1960's; some of my birds came from a breeder who had birds directly from Mr Humphreys, and accordingly it is highly likely that they are descended from Mr Humphrey's initial cross in 1942 - unfortunately it is no impossible to corroborate this, but I like to believe that it is true.
+In recent years, for whatever reason, it is possible that other people may have made attempts at recreating the Welbar.

 When I first tried to obtain some Welbars I had great difficulty sourcing any stock, they were as scarce as hen's teeth!
-Over a period of several years I managed to obtain stock from 4 different sources - the majority from very small breeding pens.
-After three years one strain was eliminated because it was rife with vices (serious cannibalism and egg eating), the eggs were small and shaped like 'bullets', additionally they were a very poor colour!
-Another strain was eliminated at the same time because it laid very small quantities of very small pale eggs.
+My mission in life during the 1980's was to follow up every breeder of Welbars I could find largely using the internet, Rare Breed Sales catalogues, and word of mouth.
+Over a period of years I managed to obtain stock from 4 different sources - the majority from very small breeding pens and unfortunately they had all the faults that so often go hand in hand with small scale breeding.
+After three years one strain was eliminated because it was rife with vices (serious feather pecking, cannibalism and egg eating), the eggs were small and shaped like 'bullets' and additionally they were a very poor colour and low productivity - in other words they had nothing beneficial to add!!
+Another strain was eliminated because it laid very small quantities of undersize tinted eggs.

-Of the other two strains I had obtained one had very poor fertility, but the hens laid eggs of very good size and shape and in good numbers, though the eggs were a matt milk coffee colour with small dark spots.
-I crossed these with the Welsummers I had and produced birds of excellent fertility which laid a good size egg of much better colour.
-The other strain were much heavier in type and were good layers of a reasonable coloured egg.
+Of the other two strains I had obtained one had very poor fertility, but the hens laid eggs of very good size and shape and in goodly numbers, though the eggs were of a light milk-coffee colour with small dark spots and a good matt finish.
+I crossed these with the Welsummers I already had and produced birds of excellent fertility which laid a good size egg of much better colour.
+The other strain was much heavier in type (rather more dual-purpose build) and were good layers of a reasonable coloured egg, reflecting the fact that they were from a more recent Welsummer/Welbar back-cross.

-These two strains were then crossed and the outcome was highly satisfactory - large eggs of much improved colour size and shape, excellent autosexing, and generally well worth their keep.
-I then bought some Welsummer pullets from Geoffrey Johnson whose strain was noted for laying large dark brown eggs; and though the Welbar pullets from this cross laid much better coloured eggs, their productivity was reduced .... after several generations the productivity increased but colour declined so time to back cross to the Welsummer!
+These two strains were then crossed together and the outcome was highly satisfactory - large eggs of much improved colour size and shape, excellent autosexing, and generally well worth their keep.
+I was then given a quartet of Welsummers for my 50th birthday by a close friend and crossed these into the Welbars which resulted in a slight improvement in shell colour.
+With the desire for improved shell cover I then bought some Welsummer pullets from Geoffrey Johnson whose strain was noted for laying large dark brown eggs; and though the Welbar pullets from this cross laid much better coloured eggs, the productivity was reduced .... after several generations the productivity increased but the shell colour declined, a nice strain though with 100% auto-sexing at hatch.

-For this purpose I travelled to Scotland to collect 40 hatching eggs from the Rev.Edward Lobb's outstanding strain, which he describes as "Exhibition/Utility" and look forward to seeing an improvement in my Welbars over the next few years.
-The Rev.Lobb's Welsummers have been consistent winners, both birds and eggs, for many years and have been selected for productivity as well as show qualities, it is interesting to note that his father bred and showed Welsummer eggs back in the early 1930's and was one of the pioneer breeders of the Welsummer in the UK.
+To improve egg colour I travelled up to Scotland to collect 40 hatching eggs from the Rev.Edward Lobb who describes his birds as "Exhibition/Utility" and initial results show that they are indeed prolific layers of very large eggs of excellent shell colour.
+They are large birds and of lighter type than my Welbars - though in honesty I am quite happy to have a more dual purpose strain of Welbar!
+I have the first outcross birds to this superb line and look forward to seeing an improvement in the egg colour of my Welbars over the next few years.
+The Rev.Lobb's Welsummers have been consistent winners, both birds and eggs, for many years and have been selected for productivity as well as show qualities, it is interesting to note that his birds are descended from his father's strain dating back to the early 1930's and he was one of the pioneer breeders of the Welsummer in the UK.

 The originator of the Welbar had wanted his 'Lustleigh' birds to be classified as a division of the Welsummer and not a separate breed, he considered that they were only a Welsummer with the addition on one gene to enable autosexing for commercial purposes.
 The Welbar and Welsummer differ from one another by just the one gene and are therefore perfect partners.
 All pullets from the mating of a Welbar cock and Welsummer hens inherit ONE gene for B from their father and therefore are genetically Welbars - making a backcross so easy!